 - Out-of-control anger hurts your physical health.
-Constantly operating at high levels of stress and anger makes you more susceptible to heart disease, diabetes, high cholesterol levels, a weakened immune system, insomnia, and high blood pressure.
+Constantly operating at high levels of stress and anger makes you more susceptible to heart disease, diabetes, a weakened immune system, insomnia, and high blood pressure.

 - Out-of-control anger hurts your mental health.
-Chronic anger consumes huge amounts of mental energy and clouds your thinking, making it harder to concentrate, see the bigger picture, and enjoy life.
+Chronic anger consumes huge amounts of mental energy, and clouds your thinking, making it harder to concentrate or enjoy life.
 It can also lead to stress, depression, and other mental health problems.

 - Out-of-control anger hurts your relationships with others.
-It causes lasting scars in the people you love most and gets in the way of your friendships and work relationships.
-Chronic, intense anger makes it hard for others to trust you, speak honestly, or feel comfortable—they never know what is going to set you off or what you will do.
-Explosive anger is especially damaging to children.
+It causes lasting scars in the people you love most and gets in the way of friendships and work relationships.
+Explosive anger makes it hard for others to trust you, speak honestly, or feel confortable—and is especially damaging to children.

 Anger is often a cover-up for other feelings

-In order to get your needs met and express your anger in appropriate ways, you need to be in touch with what you are really feeling.
-Are you truly angry?
-Or is your anger masking other feelings such as embarrassment, insecurity, hurt, shame, or vulnerability?
+In order to express your anger in appropriate ways, you need to be in touch with what you are really feeling.
+Is your anger masking other feelings such as embarrassment, insecurity, hurt, shame, or vulnerability?

-If your knee-jerk response in many situations is anger, it is very likely that your temper is covering up your true feelings and needs.
+If your knee-jerk response in many situations is anger, it’s likely that your temper is covering up your true feelings.
 This is especially likely if you grew up in a family where expressing feelings was strongly discouraged.
 As an adult, you may have a hard time acknowledging feelings other than anger.
 Anger can also be a symptom of underlying health problems, such as depression, trauma, or chronic stress.

-Clues that there’s something more to your anger
+Clues that there's more to your anger than meets the eye

-- You have trouble expressing emotions other than anger.
-Do you pride yourself on being tough and in control, never letting your guard down?
+You have trouble expressing emotions other than anger.
+Do you pride yourself on being tough and in control?
 Do you feel that emotions like fear, guilt, or shame don’t apply to you?
-Everyone has those emotions, and if you think you don’t, you may be using anger as a cover for them.
+Everyone has those emotions so you may be using anger as a cover for them.

-- You view different opinions and viewpoints as a personal challenge to you.
+You view different opinions as a personal challenge.
 Do you believe that your way is always right and get angry when others disagree?
 If you have a strong need to be in control or a fragile ego, you may interpret other perspectives as a challenge to your authority, rather than simply a different way of looking at things.

-If you are uncomfortable with many emotions, disconnected, or stuck on an angry one-note response to everything, it might do you some good to get back in touch with your feelings.
-Emotional awareness is the key to self-understanding and success in life.
-Without the ability to recognize, manage, and deal with the full range of human emotions, you’ll inevitably spin into confusion, isolation, and self-doubt.
+If you are uncomfortable with different emotions, disconnected, or stuck on an angry one-note response to situations, it’s important to get back in touch with your feelings.

 While you might feel that you just explode into anger without warning, in fact, there are physical warning signs in your body.
 Anger is a normal physical response.
 It fuels the “fight or flight” system of the body, and the angrier you get, the more your body goes into overdrive.
 Becoming aware of your own personal signs that your temper is starting to boil allows you to take steps to manage your anger before it gets out of control.